tychosoft/webforcpp/CONTRIBUTING.md

 This project is publicly licensed and will have a public home project on https://www.gitlab.com/tychosoft.
-This will an issue tracker where people can submit public bug reports, a wiki for hosting project documentation, and a public git repo.
+This will an issue tracker where people can submit public bug reports, and a public git repo.
+All project documentation will also be found either in a project wiki or in the projects repo.

-Given that I may be without connectivity at times, other sites I have used for hosting have been down or interfered with at times, and overall lack of any public participation, the public git repo is really more a publication point and stable survivable public location I will use for packaging.

 ## CI Integration

 Gitlab is used for public ci integration.
-Since the most common deployment platform I use is Alpine, it defaults to this.
-This also minimizes ci processing overhead.
+Since the most common deployment platform I use is AlpineLinux, ci defaults to this.
+Alpine also minimizes ci processing overhead.

 There are only a few types of ci jobs I may use.
 One is to evaluate merge